fogfish/fogfish.github.io/tech/techniques/techniques.md

 [Base: An Acid Alternative](https://queue.acm.org/detail.cfm?id=1394128) - In partitioned databases, trading some consistency for availability can lead to dramatic improvements in scalability.
 It discusses an applicability of persistent message queues to achieve eventual consistency and recovery from failures.

+#### Adopt

+[Command Query Responsibility Segregation (CQRS) pattern](https://martinfowler.com/bliki/CQRS.html) - The technique defines an alternative approach to CURD.
+At its heart is the notion that you can use a different model to update information than the model you use to read information.
+CQRS patterns simplifies design, scalability and fault-tolerance of write stream especially when it accomplished by Event Sourcing (streaming).
+It impacts on the reader's consistency which requires special caching techniques if pattern is used in Web application.

+[Exposing CQRS Through a RESTful API](https://www.infoq.com/articles/rest-api-on-cqrs/) - Exposing a CQRS service through a REST API is not only possible but the richness of HTTP semantics allows for a fluent and efficient API to be built on top.
+This process involves building a public domain composed of commands, queries (input/output messages) and resources that are concurrency and caching aware.
+Also we need to map internal domain(s queries and commands to HTTP verbs and use status codes to convey state transitions and exceptions

 ## Machine Learning